Subaru-PFS/drp_doc/dev-practices/practices.rst

 but it also has a significant limitation in that only one epic can be assigned to one ticket.
 Because of that, this field will not be used for general project scheduling.

-In general, developers are encouraged to file issues.
+In summary, developers are encouraged to file issues.
 But please check existing open issues in case the problem or activity has already been addressed, and where appropriate, your manager, before filing.

 The normal progression of issue status is “Open” (for a freshly created issue), to “In progress”, to “In Review”, to “Reviewed”, to “Done” (when a